 While the MacArthur assessment includes findings and recommendations relevant to the GFMD as a whole, its primary focus is the GFMD’s Civil Society Days.

-- Different expectations among and between civil society and government actors stem largely from the lack of a clearly defined and generally accepted set of objectives and assumptions for the Civil Society Days, which has caused a good deal of frustration on the part of government and civil society representatives.
+Different expectations among and between civil society and government actors stem largely from the lack of a clearly defined and generally accepted set of objectives and assumptions for the Civil Society Days, which has caused frustration on the part of government and civil society representatives.

-- Networking and knowledge building efforts among civil society actors have been largely successful within the CSD framework, while capacity building and access to government by CSOs have enjoyed a far lesser degree of success.
+Networking and knowledge building efforts among civil society actors have been largely successful within the CSD framework, while capacity building and access to government by civil society organizations (CSOs) have enjoyed a far lesser degree of success.
 Given the presence of additional processes and organizations that also provide networking and knowledge building to CSOs, some civil society actors question the value added of the CSD.

 - While 2012 marked a significant positive development in the institutional structure of the Civil Society Days, there remains considerable room for improvement.
 In particular, there is a need for enhanced sustainability, continuity, and dialogue between different actors (both through enhanced representation between different types of civil society representatives and increased dialogue between government, civil society, and private sector actors).
-The ideal structure of the CSD cannot be specified however, as it needs to advance an identified theory for how change is expected to happen as a result of the process.
+The ideal structure of the CSD cannot be specified, however, in the absence of a clearly identified theory for how change is expected to happen as a result of the process.